bobbylight/RSyntaxTextArea/distfiles/readme.txt

   RSyntaxTextArea is licensed under a modified BSD license.
 Please see the included RSyntaxTextArea.License.txt file.

+* Compiling

+  If you wish to compile RSyntaxTextArea from source, the easiest way to do so is via the included Ant build script.
+The default target builds the jar.

+  Note that RSyntaxTextArea should be built with a 1.4 JDK, to ensure strict compatibility when running in a 1.4 JVM.
+If you choose to compile with Java 5 or later, you will run into the following compiler error:

+      [javac] ...\XmlParser.java:216: unreported exception java.io.IOException;
+              must be caught or declared to be thrown [javac] 			return super.resolveEntity(publicId, systemId);

+  This occurs because Java 5 changed the signature of the resolveEntity() method to also throw IOExceptions.
+Simply adding IOException to the throws clause of the method in XmlParser.java will clear up the problem.

+  In a future release, RSyntaxTextArea may drop support for Java 1.4, at which time the XmlParser class will of course be modified to compile cleanly with Java 5 compilers.

 * Feedback

   I hope you find RSyntaxTextArea useful.
 Bug reports, feature requests, and